AdobeDocs/workfront.en/help/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

 description: You can update information for individual goals by accessing the Goal Details panel.
 ---

-# Update goals in the Goal Details panel in  `Adobe Workfront Goals`
+# Update goals in the Goal Details panel in&nbsp;Adobe Workfront Goals

 You can update information for individual goals by accessing the Goal Details panel.